Twenmod/Portfoliogame/readme.md

 from within the source folder

 ### Windows
+## From terminal

-3. Built the cmake cache using `cmake .` or the popup from within visual studio Note the project files only include the libraries for 64 bit systems
+3. Built the cmake cache using `cmake .`
+Note the project files only include the libraries for 64 bit systems

+4. Built the project using `cmake --build . --config Release`

+## In visual studio

+3. Open the project

-4. Built the project using `cmake --build . --config Release` or the build button (ctrl+b) from within visual studio Note in Visual studio make sure you select the "Spelunker.vcxproj" file and not the ""ALL_BUILD.vcxproj"" file
+4. Built using build solution or ctrl+shift+b Important note: **make sure you select the "Spelunker.vcxproj" build file and not the ""ALL_BUILD.vcxproj"" file**

 # How to play